apache/skywalking-python/docs/en/contribution/How-to-release.md

 ## Add your GPG public key to Apache svn

-1. Upload your GPG public key to a public GPG site, such as [MIT's site](http://pgp.mit.edu:11371/).
+1. Upload your GPG public key to a public GPG site, such as [Ubuntu's GPG keyserver](https://keyserver.ubuntu.com/).

 1. Log in [id.apache.org](https://id.apache.org/) and submit your key fingerprint.